openbmc/openbmc/poky/documentation/dev-manual/start.rst

     .. note::

        The setup of these services is beyond the scope of this manual.
-       However, sites such as the following exist that describe how to perform setup:
+       However, here are sites describing how to perform setup:

        -  `Gitolite <https://gitolite.com>`__: Information for
           ``gitolite``.